Before trying to determine what mineral and nutrients we need to use to fertilize our plants, we first must understand the make-up of a plant.

-Biological Ionization takes a different approach to the fertility needs of the soil and the crop being grown.
+We take a different approach to the fertility needs (based on the Biological Theory of Ionization) of the soil and the crop being grown.
 Minerals are categorized based on the rotation of the ion and the effect it has on the growing plant.
 The energy released from the interaction of the anions and the cations, the anions with other anions as well as the cations with other cations is what allows the plant to grow.
 Providing the best combinations of cations and anions to match the development of the growing plant is the goal of this approach.

 Anionic minerals promote the growth of the plant vegetatively.
 Stems, leaves and roots will grow and develop when the plant is growing in this stage.
 Minerals that are considered anionic are Calcium, Potassium and Chloride.
 These minerals have a counterclockwise spin and measure from 0-499 units on the Millhouse scale of energy.